Think Like a Mountain

 Take the mind of a sensitive political speechwriter, put him in the body of a slightly scaled-down Ben Grimm from the Fantastic Four

 Ron Lithgow is a political speechwriter who, while on a camping trip with a friend, is abducted by aliens and their brains are removed from their bodies and placed in the alien's bodies.
 He is able to escape (though his friend dies), and returns to civilization.
 Contacting the senator who he works for, he is sent to be studied by government scientists, led by Maureen Vonnegut.
 Eventually, he tires of the testing and wishes to rejoin the world to whatever degree he can.
 Unwilling to admit to the existence of extraterrestrials, the government presents him as the lone survivor of a cyborg program, his identity classified.
-With Maureen still employed to continue researching what else there is to find out about him, Ron hires Larry Munro as an assistant to help him navigate a world that has suddenly grown much smaller and more fragile.
+With Maureen still employed to continue researching what else there is to find out about him, Ron hires Larry Munro as an assistant to help him navigate a world that has suddenly grown much smaller and more fragile, but at the same time much larger and more accessible to his strong, tough, indefatigable body.

 - Adaptational Villainy: In Concrete's original origin story, Stamberg the CIA agent in charge of his "case" is portrayed as fairly reasonable.
-The worst he ever gets is in "Fragile Creature", where he threatens to ruin Maureen's career if she continues corresponding with a fringe scientist, but this is at least partly justified by the nature of his needing to keep a lid on concrete's actual origin as an alien body, rather than a human-created cyborg.
-In the "Strange Armor" retelling of his origin, Stamberg is much more villainous, trying to turn Concrete into a covert operative and killer.
+The worst he ever gets is in "Fragile Creature", where he threatens to ruin Maureen's career if she continues corresponding with a fringe scientist, but this is at least partly justified by the nature of his needing to keep a lid on Concrete's actual origin as an alien body, rather than a human-created cyborg.
+In the "Strange Armor" retelling of his origin, Stamberg is much more villainous, trying to turn Concrete into a covert operative and killer, eventually kidnapping Maureen and threatening her life to force him to cooperate.

 - Asexuality: Maureen starts out seeming to be this, apparently totally uninterested in romance or sex.
 She briefly responds to Larry when they are adrift in a life raft in the Atlantic, but seems to have forgotten afterward.
-Completely thrown out during the "Fragile Creature" storyline, where she responds very strongly to another scientist.
+Completely thrown out during the "Fragile Creature" storyline, where she has a relationship with another scientist.

 - Badass Normal: Hinted at throughout "Killer Smile", but ultimately averted in a psychologically devastating way.
 Larry, who like most people has often thought he would be this trope in a crisis, ends up being nothing more than a hostage, and his attempts to escape or send messages for help either fail completely or make the situation worse.